appvia/appvia-cicd-workflows/docs/terraform-module-release.md

-# Terraform Module Release
+# Terraform/OpenTofu Module Release

-This GitHub Actions workflow template ([terraform-module-release.yml](../.github/workflows/terraform-module-release.yml)) can be used with Terraform repositories to automatically create a GitHub release when a version has been tagged.
+This GitHub Actions workflow template ([terraform-module-release.yml](../.github/workflows/terraform-module-release.yml)) can be used with Terraform/OpenTofu repositories to automatically create a GitHub release when a version has been tagged.

+## OpenTofu Support

+This workflow supports both Terraform and OpenTofu modules.
+The workflow itself is tool-agnostic and works with any infrastructure-as-code repository.

 ## Usage

-Create a new workflow file in your Terraform repository (e.g. `.github/workflows/release.yml`) with the below contents:
+Create a new workflow file in your Terraform/OpenTofu repository (e.g. `.github/workflows/release.yml`) with the below contents:

 ```yml
 name: Release